AngMcL/sc2_canada_variants/01_subsample/readme.md

 *06_GenerateEpiSets.Rmd*
 - generate gisaid episet for all the uniquely sampled sequences
-- generate lists of accession IDs sampled in each bootstrap
+- generate lists of accession IDs sampled in each bootstrap - not included in git repo, available upon request

 *07_Fig1CasesImports.Rmd*
 - make a nicely formatted fig 1 of cases and importations by variant over time with cartoon phylo